clqn/clqn.github.io/recipes/apple-pie.md

 [< witchin' kitchen](../recipes.md)

-this recipe comes from my mom, who in turn got it from one of her friends (it was a family recipe of his). i havent had the opportunity to try & make it myself yet, but i've eaten it, and it's very delicious.
+this recipe comes from my mom, who in turn got it from one of her friends (it was a family recipe of his). i havent had the opportunity to make it myself yet, but i've eaten it, and it's very delicious.

 ## apple filling